digital-porous-media/dpm_docs/docs/upload_data.md

 ---

-## Upload
+## Before You Begin:

-**Before You Begin:**
+### Account

-* **Account:** Ensure you have registered for a TACC account at [https://accounts.tacc.utexas.edu/register](https://accounts.tacc.utexas.edu/register) and are logged into the DPM.
+Ensure you have registered for a TACC account at [https://accounts.tacc.utexas.edu/register](https://accounts.tacc.utexas.edu/register) and are logged into the DPM.
+### Data Organization
-* **Data Organization:** Plan the structure of your data.
+ Plan the structure of your data.
 Consider distinguishing between originating raw data and derived analysis data.
 It's often helpful to organize your files and folders locally on your computer or cloud storage (like Dropbox/UT Box) *before* uploading.
 You can refer to the data model for such organization.

-* **File Size:**
+### Data Transfer Options
 * If your total dataset **exceeds 2GB**, please **email the DPMP staff first** to discuss the upload.
-See the upload options at [Uploading Large Files](#uploading-large-files).
+The current upload options are through Globus and Cyberduck.
 * Consider splitting very large volumetric files into smaller, manageable chunks (e.g., under 2GB each) before uploading.
-This aids users with downloading and processing the data later.
+For chunks or datasets smaller than 2GB, the worklfow described below can be used for uploading through the portal platform.
+Having chunked datasets also aids users with downloading and processing the data later,

+### Compression:
-* **Compression:** **Avoid compressing** individual image files (e.g., into `.zip` or `.tar.gz` archives) before uploading if possible.
+**Avoid compressing** individual image files (e.g., into `.zip` or `.tar.gz` archives) before uploading if possible.
 Uploading standard image formats (e.g.,  `*.tiff`, `*.raw`) directly allows the portal to automatically generate previews (like GIF movies) and perform basic analysis (like histograms).

-Use the portal's bulk upload options (Dropbox, UTBox) for transferring many files or large files efficiently.
+## Upload
 ---

 ### Step 1: Create a Dataset